joshualmitchell/joshualmitchell.github.io/_pages/about.md

 ## Grit

-It pains me to hear people say something to the effect of, "I'm bad at Math" or, "I hate Math" - I don't get along well with people who don't have a growth mindset.
+It pains me to hear people say something to the effect of, "I'm bad at Math" or, "I hate Math" - I don't often have strong relationships with people who don't have a growth mindset.

 (It's also likely that they didn't have a good teacher.
 I didn't like my teachers and I hated math during K-12.
 It wasn't until college that I learned that math could be fun.)